Auriga Successfully Implements eHealth Projects

 • mHealth (professional applications, information services, apps for health and fitness)

-The development of mHealth resulted in a great number of personal medical devices, such as blood pressure sensors, blood glucose meters, weigh-scales, cardiographs, and insulin injectors.
-However, it was the development, availability, and ever-growing use of network technologies and communication devices that made it possible to connect these personal monitoring devices to computers and smartphones using IEEE and ISO interfaces.
+The development of mHealth resulted in many personal medical devices, such as blood pressure sensors, blood glucose meters, weigh scales, cardiographs, and insulin injectors.
+However, the development, availability, and ever-growing use of network technologies and communication devices made it possible to connect these personal monitoring devices to computers and smartphones using IEEE and ISO interfaces.

 All this opens up fresh opportunities for Auriga as a software developer in the healthcare industry.
 These opportunities include the development of software not only for traditional medical devices (e.g., bedside patient monitors) but also for mobile devices (e.g., iOS, Android, etc.).
-It must be noted that the interest in such devices is currently picking up in the Russian market.
-In the last year alone, our engineers have participated in two such projects for Russian customers.
+It must be noted that interest in such devices is currently growing in the world market.
+Our engineers have participated in two such projects for newly acquired customers in the last year alone.

 For example, our engineers have experience developing software for a portable ECG monitor.
-The developed software solution allows users to obtain an ECG tracing of the patient, process the ECG data on a mobile device, transfer the data to the server, and store it there.
+The developed software solution allows users to obtain an ECG tracing of the patient, process the ECG data on a mobile device, transfer it to the server, and store it there.
 The physician in charge receives the data in a timely manner and can then make a decision on whether admission to the hospital is required or whether the course of treatment should be adjusted.
-Additionally, a web interface on the server has been created, which allows users to search and analyze ECG tracings as well as look through the treatment history.
+Additionally, a web interface on the server has been created, allowing users to search and analyze ECG tracings and look through the treatment history.

 Another significant project for Auriga in the area of mHealth was the development of a hardware medicine device controlled by a mobile app that allows patients to organize and control the intake of medications in accordance with doctors’ prescriptions.
-This project could be of interest to insurance providers, which spend a substantial amount of money yearly, because many patients do not follow prescribed treatment regimens or visit their doctors regularly.
-This is not to mention the benefit for patients and their relatives who can now be sure that all medications have been taken on time.
+This project could interest insurance providers, who spend a substantial amount of money yearly because many patients do not follow prescribed treatment regimens or visit their doctors regularly.
+This is not to mention the benefit for patients and their relatives, who can now be sure that all medications have been taken on time.

 [1] The Rising Star category is designated to judge small to mid-sized providers